Tuesday, May 24, 2016

 What is in a name ?

 This heading reminds me of a story that we read in our childhood.
-The summery of the story is like this:-
+The summary of the story is like this:-

-Then came a generation which wanted to name their children that was new and unheard but still were some Sanskrit word not in daily use.
-Like- Ananya, Aparajta, Anal, Soumya, Aniket, etc. Now naming a child is good mental work and to help such parents these days some sites on internet are suggesting names of children.
-I recall an interesting incident which I came to know through my friend.
+Then came a generation that wanted to name their children something new and unheard, but still, there were some Sanskrit words not in daily use.
+Like- Ananya, Aparajta, Anal, Soumya, Aniket, etc. Now, naming a child is good mental work, and to help such parents these days, some sites on the internet are suggesting names for children.
+I recall an interesting incident that I came to know through my friend.
 His relative's child was born in India and they named the child "Anal" which means fire in Sanskrit.
-After two years the child's parents had to shift to America.
-But this child when started going to school there all his classmates would tease him because 'Anal' has some vulgar meaning in English.
-To change the name of the boy his father had to come to India to make an affidavit.
+After two years, the child's parents had to shift to America.
+But this child when started going to school there, all his classmates would tease him because 'Anal' has some vulgar meaning in English.
+To change the name of the boy, his father had to come to India to make an affidavit.

-As Indians have a tendency to copy English culture it was hard to resist too long the English names for Indian children.
-One can find names like - Rose, Tulip, Shiny, Sherlyn, etc.
+As Indians have a tendency to copy English culture, it was hard to resist the English names for Indian children.
+One can find names like Rose, Tulip, Shiny, Sherlyn, etc.

 Thoughts Unlimited